wI2L/jettison/README.md

 #### Complex [[source](https://github.com/wI2L/jettison/blob/master/bench_test.go#L65)]

 Large payload with a variety of composite Go types, such as `struct`, `map`, `interface`, multi-dimensions `array` and `slice`, with pointer and non-pointer value types.

+Please note that this test is somewhat positively influenced by the performances of map marshaling.

 ![Complex Benchmark Graph](./images/benchmarks/complex.svg)